ChiaraFor96/fitstic-nosql-2024/README.md

             cd Documents/fitstic-nosql-2024
             cd code
             sh clean.sh

+    And retry with the start process (contact me at chiara.forresi@unibo.it for errors we can not manage to solve during the lectures).

 ## (Tentative) Calendar
 - Lecture 09/04/2024 (9-13): Introduction to NoSQL databases (until slide 48) and start software installation